kailash-manasarovar/statement/docs/timeline/2023/february.md

 ## Unintended consequences of drugging an adult person without their knowledge

 - I am a yoga practitioner and have done huge amounts of meditation and intense spiritual practices over the years.
-- My practices have made me extremely sensitive, including physically, which is why possibly the dose of whatever they gave me the month previously had such a dramatic and traumatic effect on my system.
+- My practices have made me extremely sensitive, including physically, which is possibly why the dose of [whatever they gave me the month previously](january.md#serious-poisoning-at-chamber-music-class) had such a dramatic and traumatic effect on my system.
 - Another of my favorite spiritual yoga practices is bhakti yoga devotion, where you worship God in all His forms.
-- Around this time, I started to become a little obsessed with Hanuman, the monkey god from the Hindu religion.
+- Around this time, I started to become obsessed with Hanuman, the monkey god from the Hindu religion.

 ![Hanuman RAM RAM](../../content/images/hanuman.jpg)

-- I have adored Hanuman for many years because he loves and protects vulnerable women and children.
+- I have adored Hanuman for many years because he loves and protects women and children.
 - He is the number one yogi.
 - I can't remember what started it, but around this time it was as if he was everywhere around me.
 - I couldn't stop thinking about him either.
+- Thinking back, something similar had happened in 2015 in Dénia too.
-- I subscribed to an Indian TV show of 630-odd episodes about his childhood and his relationship with Ram: https://www.sonyliv.com/shows/sankatmochan-mahabali-hanuman-1700000109
+- I subscribed to an Indian TV show of 630-odd episodes about his childhood and his relationship with Ram: https://www.sonyliv.com/shows/sankatmochan-mahabali-hanuman-1700000109.
-- I created little videos that I found delightful and put them on Facebook: https://www.facebook.com/jack.chardwood.3/videos
+- I created little videos that I found delightful and put them on Facebook: https://www.facebook.com/jack.chardwood.3/videos.
 - I put Hanuman music on my phone and alarm clock.
+- I bought or made t-shirts with him on them and wore them to chamber music class to feel safer.
-- I was truly obsessed with Hanuman; and I still am but not to the extent I was during 2023 which was an intense obsession.
+- I was truly obsessed with Hanuman; and I still am, but not to the extent I was during 2023.
+- I became a devotee.

 !!! tip "Who is Hanuman?"
     - Hanuman is a major player in the Hindu epic the Ramayana.